3 May 2025

 - A Bloated Belly: A firm or bloated tummy can signal trapped poop or gas.

-When you’re desperate to help your baby, it’s tempting to try anything and everything.
-But there are a few precautions you should keep in mind:- Don’t Use Laxatives or Enemas: Adult remedies aren’t appropriate for babies, so steer clear of over-the-counter medications unless your pediatrician recommends them.
+- Don’t Use Laxatives or Enemas: Adult remedies aren’t appropriate for babies, so steer clear of over-the-counter medications unless your pediatrician recommends them.

 - Avoid Feeding Extra Water to Young Infants: Water can displace nutrients that babies need, so always check with your pediatrician before introducing water into their diet.